waddles/mvid_dl/README.md

 ```
 $ pip install -r requires.txt
 ```

+__NOTE__ - this project uses an alternative version of _pylast_ than the default installed by `pip` as the original project has not been updated for several years.
+If you have the original pylast installed, you will need to uninstall it first.

+## Settings
+Enable the desired sources in `settings.ini`.

+If using the _last.fm played tracks_ feature, you will also need to enter your last.fm username and generate your own [API keys](http://www.last.fm/api/account/create)

 ## Usage
 Currently, it only outputs the url and file name which needs to be passed as follows: